-If these particular pouches contract an infection or cause an obstruction a person may require antibiotics or, in an acute case, surgery.
+If these individual pouches contract an infection or cause an obstruction, a person may require antibiotics or surgery in an acute case.

-Diverticular disease affects the bowel that has many forms; however the most common is diverticulosis and diverticulitis.
+Diverticular disease affects the bowel in many forms; however, the most common are diverticulosis and diverticulitis.

-These two conditions are connected in the fact that both are caused from the formation of abnormal pouches called diverticula, however the difference lies in the severity of symptoms patients experience.
-People who have these abnormal pouches without symptoms have diverticulosis, but once inflammation occurs and symptoms worsen the condition is considered to be diverticulitis.
+These two conditions are connected because both are caused by abnormal pouches called diverticula formation.
+However, the difference lies in the severity of symptoms patients experience.

-Approximately one in four people that have diverticulosis develop symptoms that are a result of inflammation or diverticular bleeding and this most often occurs in the more developed Western countries such as the United States.
+Approximately one in four people with diverticulosis develops symptoms from inflammation or diverticular bleeding.
+This often occurs in the more developed Western countries such as the United States.

-After completing its cycle in the small intestine the waste is then transferred to the large intestine and is processed through four stages – the first being the cecum, second ascending and descending colon, the sigmoid colon and then the rectum.
+After completing its cycle in the small intestine, the waste is transferred to the large intestine.
+It is processed through four stages – the first being the cecum, the second ascending and descending colon, the sigmoid colon, and then the rectum.

-There are no nutrients absorbed when the food is processed through the colon; its only job is to remove excess water from the waste and return what is removed to the bloodstream.
-As the process continues and the water is removed, the material begins to form a substance that is more solid, which is called stool.
-The waste normally spends approximately one to two days in the colon before the body expels the waste.
+No nutrients are absorbed when the food is processed through the colon; its only job is to remove excess water from the waste and return it to the bloodstream.
+As the process continues and the water is removed, the material forms a more solid substance called stool.
+The waste normally takes approximately one to two days in the colon before the body expels the waste.

-As we grow older, most people begin to form abnormal pouches, diverticula that “bulge outward through weak points in the wall of the large intestine” and these individuals are diagnosed with the less severe condition called diverticulosis.
+As we grow older, most people begin to form abnormal pouches, diverticula that “bulge outward through weak points in the wall of the large intestine,” These individuals are diagnosed with the less severe condition called diverticulosis.

-This condition can affect the entire colon, however most often diverticula develop in the sigmoid colon.
-The number of diverticula that form can range from a single lesion to hundreds.
+This condition can affect the entire colon; however, diverticula often develop in the sigmoid colon.
+The number of diverticula forms can range from a single lesion to hundreds.